chipbaber/oracleInstantMCP/README.md

 # Pre-reqs
 - If using windows install Git Bash. [https://gitforwindows.org/](https://gitforwindows.org/)
-- Follow the steps in this video to install download your database wallet, install Visual Studio Code, connect to co-pilot and Oracle VS Studio plugin.
-We will show how to create a user, table and load data in the video below. [https://www.youtube.com/watch?v=TvQb7H11zYM&list=PLsnBif_-5JnA8Hzvp8e1bQ3fo6VEvYEB0&index=4&pp=gAQBiAQB](https://www.youtube.com/watch?v=TvQb7H11zYM&list=PLsnBif_-5JnA8Hzvp8e1bQ3fo6VEvYEB0&index=4&pp=gAQBiAQB)
+- Download and install the Oracle Instant Client, SQL*Plus and your 26ai Database Wallet.
+Please watch this instructional video: [https://youtu.be/DyJRgrMDPx8](https://youtu.be/DyJRgrMDPx8)

-- Setup Oracle Instant Client and SQL*Plus Package.
-And paste in the cwallet.sso, sqlnet.ora and tnsnames.ora from your wallet. []()
+- Follow the steps in this video install Visual Studio Code, connect to co-pilot and Oracle VS Studio plugin.
+You can skip the creation of a database user and loading of data, that will be covered in the steps below specific to the MCP server creation. [https://www.youtube.com/watch?v=TvQb7H11zYM&list=PLsnBif_-5JnA8Hzvp8e1bQ3fo6VEvYEB0&index=4&pp=gAQBiAQB](https://www.youtube.com/watch?v=TvQb7H11zYM&list=PLsnBif_-5JnA8Hzvp8e1bQ3fo6VEvYEB0&index=4&pp=gAQBiAQB)

 # Create a User in the Database